kevc328/kevc328.github.io/README.md

 This is a testing website.

 Future to-do:
-Add a page to ask guest to enter suggestions and let them vote for it Simple calculator
+1. Add a page to ask guest to enter suggestions and let them vote for it
+2. Black-Scholes formula and simulation
+3. Simple calculator
-Recipes database
+4. Recipes database